OB7-IRD/ers-dropper-syc/docs/installation.rst

     $ su - ers

-We need to set an environment variable which are used by the application's scripts.
+We need to and an environment variable, which are used by the application's scripts, in the user profile .

 .. code-block:: console

+    $ nano ~/.bash_profile
-    $ export ERS_HOME=/opt/ers-dropper/apps/
+    export ERS_HOME=/opt/ers-dropper/apps
-    $ export ERS_DATA_HOME=/home/ers/ers_data_syc/
+    export ERS_DATA_HOME=/home/ers/ers_data_syc

 Now we create the configuration directory and copy the default configuration file.